filonico/filonico.github.io/_pages/resources.md

 <br />
 <br />

-In particular, I wanted to introduce students to <b>evolutionary thinking</b>, by including phylogenetic trees and vocaboulary.
+In particular, I wanted to introduce students to <b>evolutionary thinking</b>, by including a primer of phylogenetic trees and vocaboulary.
 But above all, I wanted students to realize how <b>they come into contact</b> with invertebrates on a daily basis, and thus that (invertebrate) zoology is a concrete subject and can help people to better appreciate the world around them.

 <br />
 <br />